ethereum-optimism/optimistic-specs/specs/glossary.md

 This term refers to an object that can be derived from [L2 chain derivation inputs][deriv-inputs] found on L1, which are then passed to the [execution engine][execution-engine] to construct L2 blocks.

-The payload attributes object essentially essentially encodes a [a block without output properties][block].
+The payload attributes object essentially encodes a [block without output properties][block].

 Payload attributes are originally specified in the [Ethereum Engine API specification][engine-api], which we expand in the [Execution Engine Specification](exec-engine.md).